ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 ##
 ## Configuring Sudoers Group
 1. Type `sudo nano /etc/sudoers` to open the sudoers file
-2. Edit sudoers fileto the the following by adding in all of the defaults
+2. Adding in sudoers file all of the defaults
 ```
 Defaults	env_reset
 Defaults	mail_badpass